browserstack/requests-debugger/README.md

 ### Tool for debugging client side failure of requests, leading to requests getting dropped or not reaching BrowserStack.

 ## Features
-- Proxy Server to intercept requests fired by client bindings to keep track of their flow.
+- Server to intercept requests fired by client bindings to keep track of their flow.
 - Connectivity Checker : To check for the reachability of BrowserStack components, i.e. Rails & Hub.
 - Multi-Platform Stats Compatibility : Ability to collect stats of CPU, Network & Memory Stats.
 - Retry Mechanism in case a request fails at the client side